About Newfoundland And Labrador

 Take this opportunity to learn more about the Canadian province of Newfoundland and Labrador.

-St. John's, the capital city and the historic commercial centre of the island, is by far the province's largest city, with a population of approximately 177,000.
+St. John's, the capital city and the historic commercial centre of the island, is by far the province's largest city, with a population of over 210,000.
 Other major centers of population are Grand Falls, Windsor and Corner Brook.
-Smaller communities often referred to as “outports” are more traditional villages that remain an important element in Newfoundland society.
+Smaller communities often referred to as "outports" are more traditional villages that remain an important element in Newfoundland society.

 Newfoundland and Labrador Economy and Employment

-Newfoundland’s economy is highly dependent on natural resources.
+Newfoundland's economy is highly dependent on natural resources.
 The largest industry, fishing, has been adjusting to the depletion of fish populations, and the reduction of fishing quotas, since 1989 by developing new techniques and strategies, though the industry continues to face challenges..
-The second most prominent industry in the provincial economy is the mining industry, exporting roughly $700 million worth a year, mostly in the form of iron ore from Labrador.
-The third largest industry consists primarily of three pulp and paper mills.
+The second most prominent industry in the provincial economy is the mining industry, with a gross value of mineral shipments of roughly $3.7 billion per year, mostly in the form of iron ore from Labrador.
+The third largest industry consists primarily of pulp and paper mills.

 The energy sector is also an important part of the Newfoundland economy.
-The largest hydroelectric facility is located in Churchill Falls, Labrador with a total installed capacity of 5403 megawatts.
-Newfoundland also has significant offshore oil reserves estimated at 615 million barrels which are now being developed and extracted at an increased pace.
+The largest hydroelectric facility is located in Churchill Falls, Labrador.
+Newfoundland also has significant offshore oil reserves which are now being developed and extracted at an increased pace.

 Newfoundland and Labrador Standard of Living

-The high levels of unemployment in the province mean that the average income for families in Newfoundland is below the Canadian average, at $34,500.
-The mandatory minimum wage is at $10.00/hr.
-Provincial personal income taxes average out at approximately 19.64%.
+The high levels of unemployment in the province mean that the average income for families in Newfoundland is below the Canadian average, at $70,900.
+The mandatory minimum wage is at $10.25/hr.
+Provincial personal income taxes average out at just above 11%.
 At the same time, housing and heating costs, as well as the cost of living generally, are among the lowest in Canada.
-With employment in the province’s modern industrial sector, one can live a comfortable lifestyle with a high standard of living.
+With employment in the province's modern industrial sector, one can live a comfortable lifestyle with a high standard of living.

 Newfoundland and Labrador Residential Housing

-Suitable and affordable housing is readily available in Newfoundland.The average price of a house in St. John is below $150,000.
+Suitable and affordable housing is readily available in Newfoundland.The average price of a house in the province is approximately $276,760.
 In addition, the average percentage of household income taken up by ownership costs varies between 21-32%, depending on the type of home involved, and is among the lowest in Canada.